dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 In Chrome's `Network` tab, click an asset row to open a details pane.
 The `Headers` tab shows request and response headers.

-> [!figure]
-> Figure 2.12 placeholder: Chrome headers screenshot from the source PDF.
->
-> Clicking an asset name in Chrome's Network tab opens request and response header information.

 One performance-related header is `Content-Encoding`.
 It tells you whether the server compressed the resource and which algorithm it used.

-> [!figure]
-> Figure 2.13 placeholder: `Content-Encoding` response header screenshot from the source PDF.
->
-> The `Content-Encoding` response header indicates that an asset is compressed, using `gzip` in the example.

 Firefox exposes headers through a similar flow.
 Microsoft Edge also uses the Network tab, but requires clicking a small toggle button to reveal the details pane.

-> [!figure]
-> Figure 2.14 placeholder: Microsoft Edge headers toggle screenshot from the source PDF.
->
-> Viewing HTTP headers in Microsoft Edge requires clicking a toggle button at the far-right side of the Network tab.

 Safari also uses a small toggle in a similar relative position.
 The end result is the same: inspect headers when troubleshooting compression, caching, cookies, and other request/response behavior.